tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

 ## Learning Outcomes

-- Understand that the Observable construct of Functional Reactive Programming is just another container of elements, but whose "push-based" architecture allows them to be used to capture asynchronous behaviour
+- Understand that the Observable construct of Functional Reactive Programming is just another container of elements, but whose “push-based” architecture allows them to be used to capture asynchronous behaviour
 - Understand that Observables provide the benefits of functional programming: composability, reusability.
 - See that Observables structure complex stateful programs in a more linear and understandable way that maps more easily to the underlying state machine.
 - Use Observables to create simple UI programs in-place of asynchronous event handling.